popphp/docs/user_guide/images.rst

 the ``Imagick`` or ``Gmagick`` adapters.
 If you only require simple image processing with a limited number of web formats, then the ``Gd`` adapter should work well.

-The point of the way in which the API is written is to help make applications more portable and mitigate any issues that may arise should an application need to be installed on a variety of different environments.
+The point of the API of the `popphp/pop-image` component is to help make applications more portable and mitigate any issues that may arise should an application need to be installed on a variety of different environments.
 The goal is to achieve a certain amount of "graceful degradation," should one of the more feature-rich image extensions not be available on a new environment.